NSS-Workshops/agentic-ai/src/sections/iterative-development/02-cross-task-context-memory-bank/index.md

 **Day 1**: You work with Architect mode to plan your site structure and use Ask mode to set up the basic Astro project.

-**Day 2**: You open RooCode to continue development, but the AI has no memory of:
+**Day 2**: You open RooCode to continue development, but the AI has no memory of what you built yesterday, the decisions you made about the site structure, the specific requirements you discussed, or the coding patterns you established.
-- What you built yesterday
-- The decisions you made about the site structure
-- The specific requirements you discussed
-- The coding patterns you established

-Without context, you'd have to re-explain everything, leading to:
+Without context, you'd have to re-explain everything, leading to inconsistent code styles, repeated discussions about the same topics, loss of architectural decisions, and frustration with wasted time.
-- Inconsistent code styles
-- Repeated discussions about the same topics
-- Loss of architectural decisions
-- Frustration and wasted time

 ## What is the Memory Bank?